tree-sitter-grammars/tree-sitter-markdown/README.md

 be excluded from these ranges.
 For an example implementation see `lib.rs` in the `bindings` folder.

+### Usage with WASM

+Unfortunately using this parser with WASM/web-tree-sitter does not work out of the box at the moment.
+This is because the parser uses some C functions that are not exported by tree-sitter by default.
+To fix this you can statically link the parser to tree-sitter.
+See also https://github.com/tree-sitter/tree-sitter/issues/949, https://github.com/MDeiml/tree-sitter-markdown/issues/126, and https://github.com/MDeiml/tree-sitter-markdown/issues/93

 [CommonMark Spec]: https://spec.commonmark.org/
 [Github flavored markdown]: https://github.github.com/gfm/
 [tree-sitter]: https://tree-sitter.github.io/tree-sitter/